botfatherio/botfather.io/src/content/posts/merry-christmas-and-v6dot2-released.md

 ---
 pubDate: 2019-12-23
-title: Merry christmas! (botfather v6.2 released)
+title: Merry christmas!
+(Botfather v6.2 released)
 lead: Merry christmas everyone!
 I finally found some time to release BF v6.2 and update the Browser documentation.
 Hope the changes are welcome and useful.
 Happy automating!
 ---